seralexger/clothing-detection-ecommerce-dataset/README.md

 # Clothing detection ecommerce dataset

-If you find this dataset interesting and useful, please rate the repo.

 I have created a dataset with more than 80k images from ecommerce websites:

 - "dataset.zip" (https://mega.nz/#!op4ADSRQ!af4skXn2jEEkOOWRrwAQi47OM_wIa0ZpKGJ5u8WjY9E), where you can find all the images.